mapbender/mapbender-starter/README.md

 ## Other downloads

-Pre-built Tarballs and Zip files (where all subbodules and Symfony bundles are integrated) are available at our [Download page](http://mapbender.org/download).
+Pre-packaged archives bundling all code dependencies are available at our [download page](https://mapbender.org/en/download).